Gooik

-Gooik ([ɣoːik]) is a municipality located in the Belgian province of Flemish Brabant.
+Gooik ([ɣoːik]) is a former municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Gooik proper, Kester, Leerbeek, Strijland and Oetingen.
-It is also situated in the Pajottenland.
+It is now part of the municipality of Pajottegem, following the 2025 fusion of the Belgian municipalities.
 On January 1, 2018 Gooik had a total population of 9,236.
 The total area is 39.70 km2, which gives a population density of 232 PD/km2.